Last Updated on September 1, 2022

 - It holds up high winds or rain efficiently.

-- Considering the size of the tent, setting up or taking it down is fairly a quick job.
+- Considering the size of the tent body, setting up or taking it down is fairly a quick job.

 - It boasts sufficient windows, and you can control the airflow inside by zipping or unzipping the windows with ease.